Gyaan507/move37-polling-app/README.md

 ## API Documentation & Testing

-The RESTful endpoints are fully functional and handle data correctly, satisfying the **API Functionality** criterion[cite: 43].
+The RESTful endpoints are fully functional and handle data correctly, satisfying the **API Functionality** criterion.

 ### User Endpoints